FREQUENTLY ASKED QUESTIONS

 Prior to the Derby Print Open, Derbyshire did not have an Open exhibition purely for showcasing printmaking, so, we decided to start one!

-The submission fee (£21 for up to three entries) will cover the costs incurred for administration, installation and promotional literature for the Derby Print Open.
-Other costs covered by the submission fee will include accommodation hire and secure storage of print submissions for the duration of the exchange process, additional insurance cover, and web site design and exhibition promotion.
+The submission fee will cover the costs incurred for administration, installation and promotional literature for the Derby Print Open.
+Other costs covered by the submission fee will include accommodation hire and secure storage of print submissions for the duration of the organisation process, additional insurance cover, and web site design and exhibition promotion.

 As a side note, the Derby Print Open is currently self-funded project.
 We very much believe in making printmaking accessible to all and as part of our ethos we do not agree with establishments who overcharge artists for exhibiting and promotion opportunities.
 It is for this reason that (subject to available space) each entrant will be guaranteed to exhibit at least one of the submitted works provided all other guidelines are adhered to.